runtimeverification/k/k-distribution/tutorial/1_k/3_lambda++/lesson_2/README.md

 Therefore, we atomically do all the following:

-- switch the computation to closure's body, `E`, followed by a caller-environment-recovery task `Rho'` (note that `Rho'` is the current environment),
+- switch the computation to the closure's body, `E`, followed by a caller-environment-recovery task `Rho'` (note that `Rho'` is the current environment),
 - generate a fresh location `!N` (the `!` is important, we discuss it below),